freecityhacks/fch-docs/GOVERNANCE.md

 ### Forming a Project

-Requirements for forming a project (or team) on Free City Hacks:
+Requirements for forming a project (or team) on Yonder Hacks:

 - A project needs a lead, who is willing to become the representating figure of the said project.
-- A project needs a sponsor, which can be a project lead of a mature project, a member of the Free City Hacks Steering Committee, or the community manager.
+- A project needs a sponsor, which can be a project lead of a mature project, a member of the Yonder Hacks Steering Committee, or the community manager.
 - There should be no dissent from other community members who would qualify as sponsor (see "Principle: Consensus Decision Making").
 - A project needs a mentor, which can be the project sponsor or a maintainer of a mature project.
-- A project needs to have a relationship to other projects or teams, i.e., it aims to develop software that has a dependency on other projects or teams hosted by Free City Hacks.
+- A project needs to have a relationship to other projects or teams, i.e., it aims to develop software that has a dependency on other projects or teams hosted by Yonder Hacks.
 If the project needs components in other projects to work, then this should also be stated.
 - A project needs to be large and long-term enough to grant a separate project.
 For example adding support for a new clinical domain, adding additional functionality on top of existing projects, etc. Adding a new feature to an existing project should be performed within an existing project.
-- A project will deliver code using a license that is compatible with other Free City Hacks projects, ideally MPL 2.0 HD.
+- A project will deliver code using a license that is compatible with other Yonder Hacks projects, ideally MPL 2.0 HD.

 The purpose of the project formation phase is to work out what the project is about, get community buy-in and help the future project gain publicity and momentum.
 The formation phase is driven by that project's project lead.
 The project mentor's role is to advise and support the project lead in getting the project started.